5 Reasons I’m Glad I Started Running In My Forties

 It’s helping my weight loss

 As mentioned in last weekend’s post, I’m losing weight with Slimming World and feel that getting some exercise between weigh-in sessions is only going to help keep me on track losing the excess pounds.
 And importantly, will help me maintain my target weight eventually.

 Boosting my self belief and mood

 Psychologically I feel better.
 I feel much more positive mentally than I did before.
 We know exercise is mood enhancing, too – although I must be honest and say I’ve not experienced that ‘runners high’ yet that I’ve heard about but look forward to that in the future when I can run further for longer.
 Running still feels like a hard slog and I certainly don’t ‘love it’ – but what I do like is the feeling I get after I’ve completed a run, when I’m in the shower thinking how pleased I am that I made the effort.
 Combined with the fact my body is changing; I can see my legs are getting a bit more toned already.
 Who knew?!

 My aim is to get to the point where I can run continuously for half an hour.
-I don’t ever want to run a marathon, I just want to be fitter, stronger and healthier.
-Because I’m not getting any younger!
-So I mustn’t take my health for granted.
+I don’t feel like I’ll ever want to run a marathon, I just want to be fitter, stronger and healthier.
+Because I’m not getting any younger and feel I mustn’t take my health for granted.